 - “Is there anything we can do to help?”

-feel and wants, the child develops more empathy for their sibling and the relationship between the two siblings is more positive.
-When adults read
+wants, the child develops more empathy for their sibling and the relationship between the two siblings is more positive.

-books and talk to toddlers and preschoolers about how other children feel, their prosocial (positive) actions increase and their aggression toward
+talk to toddlers and preschoolers about how other children feel, their prosocial (positive) actions toward their peers increase, and their aggression

 So the good news is that when parents consider emotion part of a rich human life, and talk about emotions in positive ways, even young children can learn

 to recognize and articulate a wide range of emotions -- sort of like Inuit children learning words for different types of snow.
 The even better news